 Customizing the default map behavior

-For example, we can override the default panning behavior on the map by using a custom PanController.
+You can override the default behavior by setting a new Map.defaultController.

-You can use CompositeController and the controllers in @luciad/ria/view/controller to mimic, or completely customize, the default map behavior:
+You can use DefaultController and the controllers in @luciad/ria/view/controller to mimic, or completely customize, the default map behavior:

 Program: Customizing the default map behavior